John Ruggles

 John Ruggles (October 8, 1789 – June 20, 1874) was an American politician from the U.S. state of Maine.
 He served in several important state legislative and judicial positions before serving in the U.S. Senate.

 Early life and career

 Ruggles was born in Westborough, Massachusetts.
 He attended public school there and in 1813 graduated from Brown University in Providence, Rhode Island.
 Ruggles studied law, and after being admitted to the bar in 1815 he began practicing in Skowhegan, Maine.
 Two years later, Ruggles moved to Thomaston.
 In 1823, Ruggles was elected to the Maine House of Representatives.
 He served in the House until 1831, and was speaker (1825–1829 and again in 1831).
 He resigned from the state house to replace Samuel E. Smith (who had been elected governor) as a justice of the supreme judicial court of Maine, serving until 1834.

-He also made the first US patent.
+He also made the first US patent under the current numbering system.
 The patent was for new traction wheels for trains for going uphill with heavy loads.